 The University of Sydney is seeking participants, 60 years or older, for a new study which aims to identify the best ways to keep cool during hot weather without air-conditioning.
 Testing will take place at the University’s Thermal Ergonomics Laboratory in Lidcombe.
-Participants will be reimbursed for their transportation costs and time.

 For more information on the study contact: firstname.lastname@example.org or phone 0436 474 104.